beichenming/BMLayoutConstraint/README.md

 Because of the size of iPad is more, so I'm currently using a default size, if there is no match for the size, I'm use 768 * 1024.
 In future, I will continue to expand.

 2:According to the need of adaptation interface, establish the corresponding adaptation file name.
-For example, I will to adapt to the control layout in ViewController, so I need create four ViewController_XXX.json files end of device name.
+For example, I will to adapt to the control layout in ViewController, so I need create five ViewController_XXX.json files end of device name.

 JSON configuration file format is through each control has its own unique ID, each ID can be followed by a language identifier to distinguish the same device under the multi language adaptation, can be divided into two kinds of situations: